vbookshelf/myOfflineAi-PrivacyFirst/README.md

 <br>
 When you send your first text message, it may take a few seconds to get your first response.
 But after that responses are much faster.

 This is because, by default models are kept in memory for 5 minutes before being unloaded.
-This allows for quicker response times if you're making numerous requests to the LLM e.g. during a chat.
+This allows for quicker response times when you are making multiple requests during a chat.

-Similarly when you submit an image or a pdf, the response time to the first message may take a while.
+Similarly, when you submit an image or a pdf, the response time to the first message may take a while.
 But subsequent responses are faster.

 Therefore, please be patient for the first response.